demisto/demisto-sdk/demisto_sdk/commands/integration_diff/README.md

 ### Use-Cases
 This command is used to identify missing or modified details in a new integration version.
-This is useful when developing a new version of an integration, and you want to make sure that all old integration version commands/arguments/outputs are exist in the new version.
-Running this command will give you a detailed report about the all missing or changed commands/arguments/outputs.
+This is useful when developing a new version of an integration, and you want to make sure that all old integration version commands/arguments/outputs exist in the new version.
+Running this command will give you a detailed report about all the missing or changed commands/arguments/outputs.

 ### Arguments
 * **-n, --new**